ASIM-SAMI/w08d01-HW-React-Router/README.md

 Let's get some more practice with routing in React.
 There is a large javascript array for which you to work with located in [gameOfThrones.js](gameOfThrones.js).

-The goal of the homewrok is to display this data with the following routes:
+The goal of the homework is to display this data with the following routes:

 - `/families` -  show all family names as links to view that family.
 - `/families/:id` - show a single family's data with links to view individual